 Utah Alternative Teacher Certification

 For those who would like to teach in Utah but did not follow the traditional route to achieve educator licensure, there are paths available for earning alternative teacher certification in Utah.
-These pathways can help future teachers transition to the classroom by completing coursework and student teaching at the same time.
-Read more about these alternative routes below.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+If you don’t have a bachelor’s degree, visit our guide to traditional certification in Utah.
+Otherwise, read more about these alternative routes below.

 Requirements for Alternative Certification

 The basic requirement to earn alternative teacher certification in Utah is a bachelor’s degree.
 There are exceptions to the bachelor’s degree requirement in selected career and technical education subjects.
 Candidates must also be prepared to take the state’s required exams for educators and complete additional education, which may be a licensure-only program or a master’s degree in education.

 Types of Alternative Teaching Licenses in Utah